enter-haken/blog/notes/vim.markdown

 ```

 When this option is enabled, every time you hit `<enter>` in *edit mode*, you get the same indention as the line above.
-This is quite useful, when you're writing codeblocks, especially when you're coding in a language with indention as a semantic meaning like python.
+This is quite useful, when you're writing code blocks, especially when you're coding in a language with indention as a semantic meaning like python.

 # plugins